 - Ensure the system is able to add maximum number of lines needed for your quoting needs

-- Guided selling – create a prompt that asks sales reps about the types of products they want when they’re adding products to a quote.
+- Guided selling – create a prompt that asks sales reps about the types of products they want while adding products to a quote.
 The quote tool in question will then review the answers and then show an Add Products page with a list of products that match the sales rep’s responses (Salesforce CPQ permits this)

 - Identify minimum customer information needed while building a quote